 Summary of Restoration Efforts

 Friends of Peabody Creek support the Clallam County StreamKeepers by conducting quarterly water quality and physical habitat surveys of Peabody Creek and yearly surveys of the invertebrate community.
 The surveys usually take about 4-5 hours and can be conducted with a minimum crew of two.
-Next survey will be in January 2016.
 Contact StreamKeepers for further details.

 Mussel Stormwater Monitoring Program